shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-explorer-tutorial.md

 }
 ```

 We have used the connection to check the signature status first.
-If It is not null, we get the block time and pass it all to tx data.
+If it is not null, we get the block time and pass it all to `txData`.
 On home page import the component.

 ```tsx